isomorphic-software/smartclient-docs/kb_topics/autoChildUsage.md

 Unless documented otherwise, an AutoChild should be considered an internal part of a component.
 Always configure AutoChildren by APIs on the parent component when they exist.
 It makes sense to access an AutoChild for troubleshooting purposes or for workarounds, but in general, an AutoChild's type, behavior, and internal structure are subject to change without notice in future SmartClient versions.

 Accessing an AutoChild may give you a way to make a dynamic change to a component that is not otherwise supported by the parent component (for example, changing a text label where there is no setter on the parent).
 Before using this approach, consider whether simply recreating the parent component from scratch is a viable option.
 This approach is more than fast enough for most smaller components, and will not create a reliance on unsupported APIs.

-#### Multi-AutoChildren
-In some cases, rather than creating a single named autoChild, such as a Window header, a component will use the autoChild pattern to create an arbitrary number of children with common appearance and behavior.
-An example of this is the [TileGrid](../classes/TileGrid.md#class-tilegrid) which creates multiple [tiles](../classes/TileGrid.md#attr-tilegridtile).
-In this paradigm, each automatically generated child will pick up the appropriate constructor, properties and defaults from the documented auto child name but will not be available as `creator.[autoChildName]` after creation and setting `show_AutoChildName_` will typically have no effect.

 ---